 Again, because of Jo’s disconnection from his family early in his life, he loses the negative associations with the South.
 However, throughout his chapter, he still feels the fallout of being a runaway slave.

 Jo then swings by the Mathison house, where Anna and Ma Aku are cleaning.
 He buys a flower for his wife on the way.
 She greets him at the door and he kisses her, rubbing her stomach.
 When he was seven, Jo had asked Ma Aku what to do when you like a girl.
-She had said in the Gold Coast, a boy would go to the girl’s father with an offering.
-The next Sunday, Jo had brought Anna’s father a frog that he’d caught, and they’d been kicked out of the congregation for witchcraft.
+(Jo was in love with a girl named Mirabel at this time.)
+Ma Aku said that in the Gold Coast, a boy would go to the girl's father with an offering.
+So, the next Sunday, Jo brought Mirabel’s father a frog he’d caught.
+This made Ma Aku laugh so hard that pastor said Ma Aku was teaching Jo witchcraft, and he kicked Ma Aku and Jo out of the church.

 Although what Jo and Ma Aku experience at the church isn’t the same thing as colonization, there are echoes of what happens on the Gold Coast as Christianity starts to spread, particularly in the chapter after this one.
 This serves as another way that Jo and Ma Aku are distanced from their heritage.